When Code Crosses Borders: A Security-Centric Study of LLM-based Code Translation: Discussion

 This paper presents the first comprehensive evaluation of security issues in LLM-based code translation, uncovering security risks introduced during file-level translation.
 Based on our findings, our work offers the following practical value.

-\textbf{Value for Researchers.} We provide a high-quality, security-centric dataset aligned with real-world scenarios, along with an automated evaluation framework to facilitate efficient assessments.
-This fills a critical gap in security evaluation within code translation research.
+\textbf{Value for Researchers.} We provide a comprehensive security-centric evaluation methodology and empirical framework that can facilitate future research in this domain.
+This study fills a critical gap in security evaluation within code translation research by establishing rigorous evaluation protocols.
 Additionally, we introduce the first taxonomy of security-related translation errors, offering a foundational reference for future studies.
-Our vulnerability analysis reports and the mitigation example presented in RQ4 further provide actionable insights and data support for addressing security challenges in LLM-based code translation.
+Our vulnerability analysis and the mitigation approach presented in RQ4 provide actionable insights for addressing security challenges in LLM-based code translation.

 \textbf{Value for Practitioners.} Our experimental results offer practical guidance for developers using LLMs in real-world code translation tasks.
-The overall performance assessment in RQ1 informs model selection, while the patterns identified in RQ2 highlight key areas requiring manual review.
-Furthermore, the developer survey in RQ3 emphasizes the importance of being cautious about security risks in LLM-based translation.
+The overall performance assessment in RQ1 informs model selection decisions, while the vulnerability patterns identified in RQ2 highlight critical areas requiring manual review.
+The developer survey in RQ3 emphasizes the importance of maintaining caution about security risks in LLM-based translation and provides concrete evidence of the challenges developers face in detecting translation-induced vulnerabilities.